xvik/dropwizard-guicey/src/doc/docs/guide/test/junit5.md

 ```

 This way nested tests allows you to use different extension configurations in one (root) class.

+Note that extension declaration with `@RegisterExtension` on the root class field would also
+be applied to nested tests.
+Even declaration in non-static field (start application for each method)
+would also work.

 ### Use interfaces to share tests